When Walls Speak: Understanding Property Disclosure and the Seller’s Duty

 Most sellers disclose honestly.
 They fill in the property disclosure form attached to the offer to purchase with care, noting the geyser age, the crack in the garage wall, the damp patch that appears after heavy rain, the noisy neighbour two doors down.
 These disclosures protect everyone.
 The buyer knows what they're getting.
 The seller is legally covered.
 The transaction proceeds on an honest foundation.

-The problems arise when sellers fill in the form without thinking carefully, or when they choose not to disclose something they know is wrong because they fear it will affect the sale.
+The problems arise when sellers rush the form, or when they choose not to disclose something they know is wrong because they fear it will scare off a buyer.
 Both choices are risky.
 Both are legally consequential.

 The things beneath the paint